databricks-industry-solutions/smart-claims/README.md

 # Insight Generation using ML & Rule Engine
 * A pre-trained ML Model is used to score the pic attached in the claims record to assess the severity of damage.
-* A Rule engine is a flexible way to define known operational rules, some example include
+* A <b>Rule Engine </b> is a flexible way to define known operational rules, some example include
   * Speed of the car at the time of the accident can alter the decision
   * An expired policy or a claim amount more than the allowed for the policy at hand
 <img src="./resource/images/rule_engine.png" width="50%" height="50%">